JB-26/JB-26/README.md

 # Hi!
 I'm Josh! 👋
 _But everyone calls me JB_

-I enjoy writing Python and Ruby programs 👨‍💻
+I enjoy writing Python programs 👨‍💻

 # What I'm working on...
 I'm currently working on a small project, which is a CLI application that connects to a Postgres database and can perform data analysis.